terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/Validation.txt

 .. note::

-  \ `There are other formats  <http://docs.spring.io/spring/docs/4.1.4.RELEASE/javadoc-api/org/springframework/validation/DefaultMessageCodesResolver.html>`_\ as well for the message key application-messages.properties.
+  \ `There are other formats  <http://docs.spring.io/spring/docs/4.1.4.RELEASE/javadoc-api/org/springframework/validation/DefaultMessageCodesResolver.html>`_\ as well for the message key format of application-messages.properties;
-  However, if it is used with the purpose of overwriting some default messages, it should be in \ ``[annotation name].[form attribute name].[property name]``\  format.
+  however, if it is used with the purpose of overwriting some default messages, it should be in \ ``[annotation name].[form attribute name].[property name]``\  format.

 |